farishr/IITB-Internship/README.md

 <br>_Note: The transfer speed of HTTP requests depends on multiple factors such as router bandwidth, exact character count, proximity to the router, network etc. The transfer rate can vary according to specific applications._
 <br>**Sketch: ![HTTPTransferSpeed.ino](HTTPTransferSpeed/HTTPTransferSpeed.ino)**
 <br>**PHP Script: ![post-esp-data_v2.php](php_scripts/post-esp-data_v2.php)**

+### 8. MPU9250 interfacing with Raspberry Pi 4 using I2C
+This project contains files that interface Raspberry Pi 4's I2C channel with the MPU9250 to read accelerometer and gyroscope sensor values.
+This sketch is very similar to the esp32 sketch for the same.
+Benchmarking files are also included in this project.